contao/docs/docs/dev/guides/dca.md

 ## Creating the DCA

-Creating the DCA in this case is obviously divided into two main steps: creating the DCA for our `tl_vendor` records and creating the DCA for our `tl_parts` records.
+Creating the DCA in this case is divided into two main steps: creating the DCA for our `tl_vendor` records and creating the DCA for our `tl_parts` records.
 For each table, we will go through the individual steps of defining the [configuration][2], [record listing][3], [fields][4], [palettes][5] and may be [callbacks][6].